biotite-dev/biotite/doc/tutorial/structure/io.rst

     temp_file.close()

-Other information (authors, secondary structure, etc.) cannot be easily from PDB files using :class:`PDBFile`.
+Other information (authors, secondary structure, etc.) cannot be easily extracted from PDB files using :class:`PDBFile`.

 Working with the PDBx format
 ----------------------------